jiucaiProductions/appframework/README.md

 #Change log

+version 2.2.1:

+- update to spring-framework 4.2.3
+- change log system from logback to log4j2(better performance than logback)

 version 2.2.0:

 - update to spring-framework 4.2.1
 - change log system from log4j to logback
 - BaseDao no has no jar dependency, if you wanto old 4 interface ,use AbstractBaseDao
 - AppLogListener use static log MDC now , you can log ip with %X{ip} in logback.xml

 #Author and copyright